zmcastro/feup-pfl-qawale/proj2/README.md

 2. *Start the game* - Starts the game with the selected gamemode.
 3. *Exit the program* - Exits the program.
 <br>
-For the game's board itself, we used the `get_chars` predicate to construct an easy-to-understand grid with specific hexadecimal characters.
+For the game's board itself, we used the `board_chars` predicate to construct an easy-to-understand grid with specific hexadecimal characters.
 We pair this with a text-description of the game state, showing each grid slot's stack below the top-down view of the board, as shown below:

 ![start_display](docs/start_display.png)